rhyzomatic/prime-generator-turing-machine/README.md

 '("S101101110111110111111101111111111101111111111111p1111111111111111swq^00" n)
 ```

-`prime-step` will continue to call itself until it runs out of zeroes, at which point it will return the current tape and state.
-Add more zeroes if you want more primes, but be warned, it will get very slow.
+`prime-step` will continue to call itself until it runs out of zeros, at which point it will return the current tape and state.
+Add more zeros if you want more primes, but be warned, it will get very slow.

 ## The algorithm

 My algorithm uses 14 states and 10 symbols.
-It assumes the tape is all zeroes at the start.
+It assumes the tape is all zeros at the start.

 Operations: Right is notated by `R`, left by `L`, print symbol `x` by `Px`, and `a` at the end of the operation means put the machine in state `a`.